wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 *Figure 3: Test perplexity comparison for different configurations.*

 ## Conclusions
 To sum up, there are many techniques that can improve transformer training efficiency.
 Nowadays, it seems to be crucial as in real-world scenarios we are working with massive datasets and model sizes, and training those models without some efficiency and optimization techniques would be impossible.
 Based on my experience and the methods that I tested, `flash-attention` implementation is the best option as it decreased maximum memory usage from `32.4` to `21.9` GB, sped up training time from `43.5` to `8.9` minutes, and even improved perplexity from `132` to `130`.
 However, it requires installation of the `flash-attn` package, which can be tough because it heavily depends on hardware and Python, PyTorch, and CUDA versions.
-In my example, due to the hardware and versions chosen, it was a fairly straightforward installation from official wheels release.
-I didn't find any significant differences between flash attention and window flash attention except some differences in perplexities - perhaps the context length of 256 that I used was too small to observe significant changes for that configuration.
-If there is a problem with `flash-attention` installation but the hardware supports `Bfloat16`, it's worth using it.
+In my example, due to the hardware and versions chosen, it was a fairly straightforward installation from the official wheels release.
+I didn't find any significant differences between flash-attention and windowed flash-attention except some differences in perplexities - perhaps the context length of 256 that I used was too small to observe significant changes for that configuration.
+If there is a problem with `flash-attention` installation but the hardware supports `bfloat16`, it's worth using it.
 It reduced required memory from `32.4` to `22.4` GB, sped up training time from `43.5` to `22.8` minutes, and also slightly improved perplexity from `132.01` to `131.68`, and it's a trivial change in the code.
 The gradient checkpointing method saved the most memory as memory usage was decreased from `32.4` to `14.2` GB, but it sacrifices this with the longest training time, increased from `43.5` to `53.8` minutes, and perplexity degradation from `132.01` to `135.24`.
 All of these methods have some kind of tradeoff:
-- Flash attention gives maximum training time speedup, saves comparable memory usage and perplexity quality as `Bfloat16`, but requires installation which can be non-trivial
+- Flash-attention gives maximum training time speedup, saves comparable memory usage and perplexity quality as `bfloat16`, but requires installation which can be non-trivial
-- Bfloat16 gives training time speedup, but not as much as flash attention; however, it doesn't require installing additional packages, just hardware that supports `Bfloat16`
+- Bfloat16 gives training time speedup, but not as much as flash-attention; however, it doesn't require installing additional packages, just hardware that supports `bfloat16`
-- Gradient checkpointing offers maximum memory saving, but increases training time and degrades perplexity
+- Gradient checkpointing offers maximum memory savings, but increases training time and degrades perplexity